hetznercloud/hcloud-cloud-controller-manager/docs/reference/helm/extra-envs.md

 # Helm - Extra Environment Variables

-Extra environment variables can be set via the `env` Helm value.
-The well-known Kubernetes formats `value` and `valueFrom` are supported.
+You can define extra environment variables for the HCCM.
+Both Kubernetes formats are supported: `value` and `valueFrom`.
+The `valueFrom` field can reference multiple sources such as ConfigMaps and Secrets, but also supports other options.
+For more details, see the Kubernetes documentation on [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/#using-configmaps-as-environment-variables) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables).

 ```yaml
 env: